Taiwan floral fabric

 Taiwanese floral fabric, also known as printed fabric (印花布), bedsheet fabric (被單布), or "huazi" fabric (花仔布), refers to a type of cloth featuring traditional Taiwanese patterns, while blending a rich mix of design elements from Chinese, Japanese, Western, and Taiwanese Indigenous cultures.
 Taiwanese floral fabric serves a wide variety of purposes and can be used as a decorative pattern for many items, commonly appearing on tablecloths, curtains, bags, wrapping cloths, quilts, or clothing.

 Naming

 In Taiwan, the most commonly used name for this fabric is not “Taiwanese floral fabric” but rather “Hakka floral fabric (客家花布).”This type of fabric is deeply cherished by the Taiwanese Hakka community and has become one of the most prominent symbols of Hakka culture.
 However, the term “Hakka floral fabric” can be misleading, as Taiwanese Minnan people, Indigenous peoples, and mainlander communities have all widely used this type of fabric as well.
 It is not exclusive to the Hakka people.
-In fact, traditional Hakka textiles are characterized by shades such as cobalt blue, dark indigo, jade green, and midnight blue — quite different from the bright, vivid colors that dominate modern Taiwanese floral fabric today.
+In fact, traditional Hakka textiles are characterized by shades such as cobalt blue, dark indigo, jade, and midnight blue — quite different from the bright, vivid colors that dominate modern Taiwanese floral fabric today.